speechly/speechly/WIX.md

 The above example uses a simple voice configuration that only provides a raw speech transcript.

-See [docs.speechly.com](http://docs.speechly.com/) for tips on how to configure Speechly to handle complex speech input with speech intents and entities.
+See [docs.speechly.com](http://docs.speechly.com/) for description of the speech `segment` object and tips on how to configure Speechly to handle complex speech input with speech intents and entities.